wilson0x4d/diagnostics/X4D.Diagnostics.Counters/README.md

 ## Base Counters

 A **Base Counter** is typically used as a secondary component in counter value calculations, such as a denominator or multiplier.
-For example, `ItemsPerSecond64` is a subclass of `MeanAverage64` which uses an `ElapsedTime64` counter as a **BaseCounter** during construction.
+For example, `ItemsPerSecond` is a subclass of `MeanAverage` which uses an `ElapsedTime` counter as a **BaseCounter** during construction.